Mary Kills People: Production

 The series, which was to comprise six episodes, was commissioned by TV network Global on January 28, 2016.
 Production began in summer 2016, and the first episode aired January 25, 2017.
 In the United States, the series was picked up by Lifetime on October 13, 2016.
 Mary Kills People premiered in the US on Lifetime on April 23, 2017.

 As of January 23, 2017, there were talks to produce a second season according to Metro News and Caroline Dhavernas.
 On June 5, 2017, the series was renewed for a six-episode followup season.
-Production occurred over summer 2017 in Toronto.
+Production occurred over summer 2017 in Toronto and Hamilton.
 Lifetime announced their pickup of the second season in the United States on July 28, 2017; it premiered on March 12, 2018.

 On December 3, 2018, it was announced that Lifetime would not air the final season.
 The series concluded production at the end of the third season.